ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 This section describes the deployment of SharePoint File Sync and WOPI Protocol Test Suites on the test suite client and the SUT.
-The SharePoint Server Protocol test suites are packaged in a .zip file, which is available on [**Microsoft Connect**](http://go.microsoft.com/fwlink/?LinkId=516921).
-Once you've downloaded the test suites, perform the following steps to successfully configure the test suites.
+The SharePoint Server Protocol test suites are packaged in a .zip file, available at [**Microsoft Connect**](http://go.microsoft.com/fwlink/?LinkId=516921).
+Once you've downloaded the test suites, perform the following steps to successfully configure the test suites:

 1. Extract the **SharePoint File Sync and WOPI Protocol Test Suites** folder from the zip file to a directory of your choice on the test suite client.